 It is a woman’s journey into femininity to take him on the most exhilarating ride into his masculinity… to awaken him, to believe in him, to inspire him to be the very best man he can be.
-Just as it’s his journey to teach you about your femininity, and to awaken you into being the best woman you can be.
+Just as it’s his journey to teach her about her femininity, and to awaken her into being the best woman she can be.
 If a man is not behaving ‘grown up’ in his relationships – it’s because he’s not been around a woman who has inspired him enough to want to be.
 He may not have experienced good role models for this either.

 I have played a fundamental part in my husband’s awakening and growing up.
 I am honoured to have been the woman he chose to grow up with and for.
 He openly admits this; we talk about it very honestly on our workshops.
 Our journey together has been immense.
 When I first met Andy he was still (in his own words) a boy at the age of 41.
 He is now 48 and most definitely a man.
 When we first met, he was still susceptible to other woman flirting with him, he didn’t have clear boundaries, so although he was never unfaithful, he was very responsive to other women’s attention.
 This gave me a great deal of uncertainty.
 Now here’s how relationships work…

 When he wasn’t in his masculine by having clear boundaries, I refused to be in my feminine because I became fearful and uncertain.
 This in turn brought out an even more stubborn side of him.
 The situation became chicken and egg… I told him I couldn’t become femininely vulnerable until he committed to me.
 He responded that he would not commit to me until I stopped reacting this way.
 I refused to stop reacting until I knew he had firm boundaries… and so the chicken vs. egg match went on.
 Sound familiar?